 This is another common energy tariff where users pay their bills through a prepayment card.
 In most homes, it is the only option for most homes.
 Users have several advantages getting a 7-hour cheap energy overnight.
 It allows one to manage easily their finances on how much they spend on energy.
 The only issue is the fact that prepayment is one of the most expensive ways to pay for energy.

-This type of tariff allows you to invest in green energy through your supplier.
+This type of tariff allows you to invest in greener energy through your supplier.
 It embraces the use of renewables with part of your paid bills going to invest in more green energy projects.

-The tariff operates in the similar manner as the card top where users pay for energy on a unit basis by using a token.
+The tariff operates in a similar manner as the card top where users pay for energy on a unit basis by using a token.
 It allows users to buy tokens upfront avoiding unexpected bills in the future.
 It is a bit expensive but takes away the electricity bills at the end of every month.

 This is another cheap tariff created for people with low incomes.
 It suits people who their energy bills account for ten percent of their incomes.
-Those struggling with energy bills can contact their suppliers to check if they qualify for the social energy tariff.
+Those struggling with bills can contact their suppliers to check if they qualify for the social energy tariff.

 Feed in Tariffs